 Words of Encouragement Lesson 1: Should you even write that book?
 Lesson 2: Persevere on your project Lesson 3: Publish anyway Lesson 4: Do things your way Lesson 5: Handling rejection and criticism Lesson 6: When competition replaces the comradery that we should have Lesson 7: When money doesn’t come like you’d hoped it would Lesson 8: Publishing more books despite _________ Lesson 9: We all make mistakes Lesson 10: Know that growth is a process Lesson 11: In Need Of: time and patience — the cream always rises Lesson 12: Love writing and love your books so much that nothing can dim your passion

 Suggested reading plan

 This book has 88 lessons.
 I suggest reading one lesson per day.
-In 3 months, you will have years' worth of an author's knowledge.
+In 3 months, you will have more than a decade's worth of an author's knowledge.

 Why do a reading plan?
 Nonfiction is a different breed of books.
 You aren't simply reading.
 You are learning.
 It's helpful to take in smaller bites of knowledge to better absorb the information.
 Doing a reading plan allows time to read, reflect on each day's lesson, think about what you want to do, and begin to apply what you've learned.